The Thrive For Good Growing Food Course

 Then, you just dig a small hole.
 If you’ve already prepared your soil with compost and fertilizer, you don’t need to do anything special in the planting hole.
 In general, we want to amend the whole soil, not just the planting hole.

-That being said, it’s okay to toss in a tiny amount of compost and/or broad-spectrum fertilizer/microbial inoculants during planting just to make sure the plant has a good environment to begin with.
+That being said, it’s okay to add a small amount of compost and/or broad-spectrum fertilizer/microbial inoculants during planting to ensure the plant has a favourable environment to start with.
 But don’t go overboard.
-I don’t want the rootball to be only planted in compost.
+I don’t want the rootball to be planted only in compost.
 That can cause problems.

-Place the plant so the top of the rootball is slightly deeper than the top of the soil, and use your hands to make sure the soil is firmly around the rootball.
+Place the plant so that the top of the rootball is slightly deeper than the top of the soil, and use your hands to ensure the soil is firmly around the rootball.

 Some people plant even deeper, so the plant’s lowest leaves are just above the soil.
 I do this for tomatoes, peppers, and the brassica family because it’s well established that they will develop more roots along the buried stem and be better off for doing so.